Core Types (pdk.core)

 Date

-represents a specific instant in time, with millisecond precision.
+Represents a specific moment in date and time with millisecond precision.

-Although the Date structure is intended to reflect coordinated universal time (UTC).
+The Date structure is intended to reflect coordinated universal time (UTC).
 Nearly all modern operating systems assume that 1 day = 24 × 60 × 60 = 86400 seconds in all cases.
-In UTC, however, about once every year or two there is an extra second, called a "leap second."
-The leap second is always added as the last second of the day, and always on December 31 or June 30.
-For example, the last minute of the year 1995 was 61 seconds long, thanks to an added leap second.
-Most computer clocks are not accurate enough to be able to reflect the leap-second distinction.
+In UTC, however, about once every year or two there is an extra second, called a "leap second".

-In all functions used structure Date that accept or return year, month, date, hours, minutes, and seconds values, the following representations are used:
+In all platform functions using Date type that accept or return year, month, date, hours, minutes, and seconds values, the following representations are used:

 • A year y is represented by the integer y - 1900.